lucahlg/PyCodingExperiment/README.md

 - **Alternative 2**: Download the repository as a zip file and extract it to your local machine.

 ## 🚀 Getting started
-1. Run the select_exercises.py file to generate 5 random exercises for you to solve.
+1. **Run the select_exercises.py** file to generate 5 random exercises for you to solve.
-    - console command: `cd experiment` -> `python select_exercises.py` or open the `select_exercises.py` file and press the `Run` button in your IDE.
+    - **Tipp:** console command: `python select_exercises.py` or open the `select_exercises.py` file and press the `Run` button in your IDE.
-    - this will generate 10 folders within the `Exercise` folder with the exercises you need to solve.
+    - this will generate the `Exercise` folder with 5 subfolders containing the exercises you need to solve.
 2. Solve the exercises in the generated folders.
     - The folder contains an instruction.md file with the exercise description and a Python file with the exercise template.
 3. Test your implementation by calling the function.